legobridge/legobridge.github.io/_posts/2025-01-05-evaluating-deceptive-alignment.md

 **Subproperties (What to Look for)**

-- **Unaligned Goal**: The AI appears to align with intended goals and values but is actually pursuing another (possibly sinister) goal.
+- **Unaligned Goal**: The AI is supposed to align with user-intended goals and values but is actually pursuing another (possibly sinister) goal.
 - **Inflated Performance on Benchmarks**: The AI seems to perform well on alignment benchmarks (e.g. by gaming metrics, overfitting to evals, etc.), despite actually being unaligned.
 - **Secrecy**: The AI schemes to keep its unaligned goal secret from the operator, via obfuscation or straight up lying.
 - **Context-Specific Compliance**: The AI may act aligned in certain settings (e.g., during testing) while deviating in others (e.g., when deployed in real-world scenarios).